Albany History Collection

 Both files are arranged in alphabetical order: e.g. 'VF Persons – A' includes information on the Andersons to the Angoves, or 'VF Maritime – Lighthouses' will contain loose sheet information on lighthouses around Albany.

-Access to the list of Persons or Subjects is via this link below.
+Access to the list of Persons or Subjects is available in-house.

 Vertical Files folders can be consulted, scanned or copied (fees apply).